aws/aws-sdk-js/doc-src/guide/Installing.md

 npm install aws-sdk
 ```

+**Please Note**: Installing the aws-sdk npm package on Windows may display errors while trying to install the optional dependency for libxmljs.
+This error can be safely ignored.

 ## Verifying the Installation

 After you've installed the SDK, you can require the AWS package in your node